-(If these two patterns, the former is consistent with the findings of earlier research on the same data, namely that while social and economic 'activity' tends to vary more with second-language competence in English among speakers of French than with competence in French among English-speakers, cultural 'attitudes' tend to be associated with competence in exactly the opposite way (Pool 1971).
-7 The second pattern, of steep monotonic variation, is significant in that it fails to reveal the presence of a distinct group of bilinguals with separate policy interests.
-Given the speculation and findings of other scholars about the 'linguistic schizophrenia' and other conditions uniquely characterizing bilingual individuals, and given the fact that the Canadian surveys themselves reveal some other attitudes on which bilinguals tend to respond one way and both English and French monolinguals another way, the monotonic pattern found here on language policy questions was not a foregone result.8 We find, then, that several language policies, especially those which arouse disagreement between English and French Canadians, evoke considerable differences in support among those with different language repertoires, most consistently among English speakers with different levels of competence in French.
+Of these two patterns, the former is consistent with the findings of earlier research on the same data, namely that while social and economic activity tends to vary more with second-language competence in English among speakers of French than with competence in French among English-speakers, cultural attitudes tend to be associated with competence in exactly the opposite way.
+The second pattern, of steep monotonic variation, is significant in that it fails to reven the presence of a distinct group of bilinguals with separate policy intervals.
+Given the speculation and findings of other scholars about the "linguistic schizophrenia" and other conditions uniquely characterizing bilingual individuals, and given the fact that the Canadian surveys themselves reveal some other attitudes on which bilinguals tend to respond one way and both English and French monolinguals another way, the monotonic pattern found here on language policy questions was not a foregone result.
+We find, then, that several language policies, especially those which arouse disagreement between English and French Canadians, evoke considerable differences in support among those with different language repertoires, most of all among English speakers with different levels of competence in French.